2.5 Safeguarding and Managing Allegations against People in Positions of Trust

 Where it is necessary to refer individual employees to the Disclosure and Barring Service and / or the relevant professional body, they will be made promptly and as soon as possible once the investigation has been concluded.

 Where the need for a referral to the Disclosure and Barring Service has been agreed as part of a safeguarding enquiry being led by the local authority, confirmation should be provided to the local authority that the action has been completed.
+It is usual practice for the Lead Enquiry Officer to check this with the employer.
 As the responsible authority for adult safeguarding, the local authority has the power to make a referral where the relevant criteria are met, and should do so where it is necessary to ensure an appropriate referral has been made.

 It is the Disclosure and Barring Service’s decision regarding whether the person should be placed upon the list of those barred from working with adults and / or children.
 The Disclosure and Barring Service will contact the person directly to inform them that they have received a referral, and will share all information provided to them with the person, along with any other information they may have received from other sources as part of their decision making process.

-Click here for the full guidance regarding referrals to the Disclosure and Barring Service.
+The full guidance regarding referrals to the Disclosure and Barring Service can be found here.

 The Disclosure and Barring Service has issued Guidance for Local Authorities and regulatory bodies about the duty and power to refer a person to the DBS and this guidance is available here.